 We at SensorsTechForum have made a tradition to make scrupulous research each year in order to find the most secure browsers and look closely into their security-related features, so we can share our findings with you – our beloved readers.
 Browser security keeps evolving each year little by little, but 2020 looks promising as it will bring greater changes in the browser security landscape.
 The majority of people are using one main browser, but regardless of what reason you are using a browser for, you need it to have good security options as malware and other threats such as hackers are lurking behind every online corner.
 The article that is yet to fully unfold and take you on a journey across the security side of each browser selected in our list.
 After you finish reading you will be able to choose the best browser for your needs.

-In the list down here, you will see the main criteria, in terms of which this article will exhibit the browsers:
+In the list that follows below, you will see the main criteria, in terms of which we will present the browsers and their security: